 In collaboration with your academic advisor, consider additional academic options that can make you even more marketable upon graduation.

 - About 80 percent of Marian’s finance majors choose a double-major.
-Most choose accounting, although some choose marketing or management.
+Most choose accounting, although some choose business analytics, marketing, or management.

 - For the 20 percent who don’t earn a double-major, many earn an accounting minor.

 - Concentrations like insurance or entrepreneurship are other good choices for finance majors.

 What are your career paths?